Kick-Ass (character): Dave Lizewski

-After his first unsuccessful attempt at being a superhero ends in being beaten, mugged and hit by a moving car, he has several metal plates and braces surgically implanted within his body during the course of his hospitalization and recovery.
+After his first unsuccessful attempt at being a superhero ends in being beaten, mugged and hit by a moving car, Dave has several metal plates and braces surgically implanted within his body during the course of his hospitalization and recovery.
 This, along with the nerve damage he suffers during the event, provides him with the ability to be almost immune to pain, giving him an edge while fighting.
 His only weapons are his twin batons that are wrapped in green electrical tape.
 In the sixth issue of Kick-Ass 2, he upgraded his twin batons by adding barbed wire around them.
 In the film version of Kick-Ass, he becomes adept at handling firearms.
 Due to not having fighting experiences in his life, he receives hand-to-hand combat training from Hit-Girl.
+In Big Game, he is instilled with one of the Ambassadors' super-suits by Cordelia Moonstone, granting him peak human strength and limited flight via the suit.

+Paul McQue

+On being recruited by Hit-Girl, Paul receives hand-to-hand combat training from her, learning to avoid attacks by her "tossing tennis balls" at him.